Pepperdine University: Graduate campuses

 The Graziadio Business School and the Graduate School of Education and Psychology are headquartered in West Los Angeles at the Howard Hughes Center next to Interstate 405.
 These two schools also offer programs at campuses in Malibu, Irvine, and Calabasas.

 International campuses

 Pepperdine owns and operates permanent satellite campuses in five countries, with each campus offering semester- and year-long programs for students of Seaver College.
 The first such program was opened in 1963 in Heidelberg.
 Programs were then introduced in the South Kensington district of London in 1984 and in Florence in 1985.
-Since then, programs have been launched in Buenos Aires, Lausanne, and Shanghai.
-In 2021, Seaver College announced the permanent closure of its Shanghai campus due to “operational difficulties and decreased enrollment.”
-The Caruso School of Law also offers regular programs at the campus in London.

-In addition to these regular offerings, international programs of the university's various schools have also taken place in Paris, Madrid, Johannesburg, Tegucigalpa, Brisbane, Chiang Mai, Hong Kong, Uganda and Tokyo.
+In 2023, the program in Lausanne was moved to the Chateau d'Hauteville in Blonay – Saint-Légier, Switzerland.

 Academics

 Frank R. Seaver College of Letters, Arts, and Sciences

 Seaver College is named for Frank R. Seaver and his wife Blanche, the principal benefactors of Pepperdine's Malibu campus.
 The college offers undergraduates a liberal arts education; each candidate for a bachelor's degree must complete a broad program of general education courses.
 Seaver's general education requirements have received an A rating from ACTA's annual What Will They Learn report for several years running.
 Seaver students attend classes at the Malibu campus, and most students study abroad either at one of the University's permanent international campuses in Buenos Aires, Florence, Heidelberg, Lausanne, and London or at one of several summer programs.

 Seaver College offers 46 majors and 47 minors across eight academic divisions: business administration, communication, fine arts, humanities and teacher education, international studies and languages, natural science, religion and philosophy, and social science.

 In addition to bachelor's degrees, the college offers the following graduate degrees: master of arts (MA) in American studies, master of arts (MA) in religion, master of science (MS) in ministry, master of divinity (MDiv), and master of fine arts (MFA) in screen and television writing.
 Seaver students can also earn both single-subject and multiple-subject teaching credentials.

 The Religion Division offers undergraduate and graduate education in ministry, works with Pepperdine's Center for Faith and Learning and Office of Church Relations, and publishes Leaven: A Journal of Christian Ministry.